-The 2004 and 2011 Indian Ocean and Japan tsunami not only severely affected local communities through the widespread loss of life and the extensive destruction of most facilities, but also severely affected safety of navigation through the destruction of port facilities and the creation of new navigational obstacles.
+In recent years, huge earthquakes, tsunamis, hurricanes and other natural disasters occurred all over the world and not only severely affected local communities through the widespread loss of life and the extensive destruction of most facilities, but also severely affected safety of navigation through the destruction of port facilities and the creation of new navigational obstacles.
 A huge number of refugees were created and immediately suffered from shortages of food, water and fuel.
 In such circumstances support by sea transport was vital and depended on the immediate restoration of appropriate hydrographic and charting services.
-Hydrographic Offices should therefore plan to respond immediately after the occurrence of such severe disasters, within their area of responsibility, which may vary from Member State to Member State.